Dauliac/Cours/book/markdown/licences/index.md

 # Making Money

-- It is possible to build an open-source company, and it even has several advantages:
+- It's possible to build an open-source company, and it even has several advantages:
   - Psychological support from the community.
   - Regional support
   - Forces better product design